kishanlalbj/DevOps-Accelerator/README.md

   1. Sonarqube Cloud

-- Nexus
+- Artifactory Storage

   1. Nexus Artifactory

-- Deployment
+- Deployment Tools

-  1. Ansible :stuck_out_tongue_winking_eye:
+  1. Ansible

 Not a big deal.
 Right ? but it is :worried:

-If you don't find any update on the repository after a month.
-Then consider it is dropped :disappointed:
+If you don't find any update on this repository even after a month.
+Then consider the project is dropped :disappointed: